TuringLang/AbstractMCMC.jl/docs/src/api.md

 AbstractMCMC.getparams
 AbstractMCMC.setparams!!
 ```
 `getparams` and `setparams!!` provide a generic interface for interacting with the parameters of a sampler's state, regardless of how that state is represented internally.
-If the `model` argument is not provided, the functions will be dispatched to the implementations without the `model` argument.

 This allows generic code to be written that works with any sampler implementing this interface.
 For example, a generic ensemble sampler could use `getparams` to extract the parameters from each of its component samplers' states, and `setparams!!` to initialize each component sampler with a different set of parameters.

 The optional `model` argument to these functions allows sampler implementations to customize their behavior based on the model being used.
-This is useful for samplers that need to access or modify the model in order to extract or set the parameters.
+For example, some samplers may need to evaluate the log density at new parameter values when setting parameters, which requires access to the model.
+If access to `model` is not needed, the sampler only needs to implement the version without the `model` argument - the default implementations will then call those methods directly.

 These methods are particularly useful for implementing samplers which wrap some inner samplers, such as a mixture of samplers.
 In the next section, we will see how `getparams` and `setparams!!` can be used to implement a `MixtureSampler`.